vmware-archive/pws-parse-server/README.md

+# pws-parse-server is no longer actively maintained by VMware.

 # Hosting Parse Server on Pivotal Web Services

 This is an example on how to deploy [Parse Server](https://github.com/ParsePlatform/parse-server) on [Pivotal Web Services](https://run.pivotal.io/).